 Julia has had a varied and diverse career in art and design spanning thirty years.
 Working as an architect’s assistant in her early career she went on to take a BA (Hons) degree in Modelmaking for Design and Media, specialising in sculpture and mould making.

 Combining her background in sculpting with qualifications in architectural ceramics she has, over many years, undertaken various commissions, which have been both private and public projects.
-Julia has taught classes for sculpting in a six form college and both sculpting and life drawing here at the AUB as a VT.
-Currently she works full time in the workshops here at the AUB, where she facilitates students across all courses, advising them on materials, techniques and in the making of their work.
+Julia has taught classes for sculpting in a six form college and both sculpting and life drawing with us as a VT.
+Currently she works full time in our workshops, where she facilitates students across all courses, advising them on materials, techniques and in the making of their work.

 Linda Bell-Simmonds – 1 Year Interior Design & Introduction to AutoCAD